-- (a) price, quality, safety, reliability and security of supply of electricity; and - (b) the reliability, safety and security of the national electricity system.
+(a) price, quality, safety, reliability and security of supply of electricity; and

+(b) the reliability, safety and security of the national electricity system.

 The NEO is founded on the concepts of economic efficiency (including productive, allocative and dynamic efficiencies), good regulatory practice (which refers to the means by which regulatory arrangements are designed and operated) as well as reliability, safety and security priorities.
 The NEO encourages economic efficiency in the electricity sector in a manner that is welfare enhancing and economic efficiency takes into account public as well as private costs and benefits.
-In assessing the Rule change proposal against the NEO the Commission has also formed its decision by considering the likely long term and timing implications of the proposal compared to the counterfactual.
+In assessing the Rule change proposal against the NEO the Commission has also formed its decision by considering the likely long term and timing implications of the proposal compared to the counterfactual of not making the proposed change to the Rules.